Country-specific travel advice

 If you’re travelling to summer events in Hungary, including major music festivals, take sensible precautions against petty crime.
 See Safety and security

-Delays may be possible at the Hungarian borders with Austria and Serbia due to police and border enforcement action as a result of significant numbers of people seeking to transit these countries.
+Delays are possible at the Hungarian borders with Austria and Serbia due to police and border enforcement action as a result of significant numbers of people seeking to transit these countries.
 You should carry your passport when crossing any of Hungary’s borders.

 There is a low threat from terrorism.
 See Terrorism